What is lymphoedema?

-Lymph vessels – A large network of thin tubes found throughout the body.
-Lymph vessels carry lymph fluid from our tissues, organs and structures to the lymph nodes.
+- Lymph vessels – a large network of thin tubes found throughout the body that carry lymph fluid from our tissues, organs and structures to the lymph nodes.

-Lymph fluid – A clear fluid that travels from the tissues in the body, carrying nutrients and immune cells and removing bacteria and cell debris, before being emptied into the bloodstream.
-This fluid is rich in proteins.
+- Lymph fluid – this normally clear fluid travels to and from the tissues in the body, carrying nutrients and taking away bacteria, viruses, abnormal cells and cell debris.

-Lymph nodes (glands) – Small, bean-shaped structures found along the lymph vessels.
-Lymph nodes are located throughout the body, including the neck, underarms, chest, abdomen and groin.
-The lymph nodes filter the lymph fluid as it passes through the body, removing and destroying bacteria, viruses and other harmful substances.
+- Lymph nodes (glands) – small, bean-shaped structures found along the lymph vessels.
+Lymph nodes are located throughout the body, including in the neck, underarms, chest, abdomen and groin.
+The lymph nodes filter lymph fluid as it passes through the body, before emptying most of the fluid into the bloodstream.

-- Other lymph tissue – found in other parts of the body including the spleen, bone marrow, thymus, tonsils and some tissues in the digestive tract.
+- Other lymph tissue – found in other parts of the body including the spleen, bone marrow, thymus, tonsils and digestive tract.

-Though lymphoedema may be ongoing, it can usually be well managed, particularly if diagnosed early.
-If left untreated, lymphoedema can cause a range of problems, including:
+If left untreated, lymphoedema can progress and cause a range of problems including:

 - discomfort and sometimes pain

-- lymph fluid seeping from the skin (lymphorrhea)
+- lymph fluid leaking from the skin (known as lymphorrhea)

-- very rarely, it can lead to lymphangiosarcoma, an uncommon soft tissue cancer.
+- very rarely, the development of lymphangiosarcoma, a soft tissue cancer.

-surgical removal of lymph nodes – the more nodes removed, the greater the risk of developing lymphoedema; having a sentinel lymph node biopsy reduces the chance of getting lymphoedema
+- surgery to remove lymph nodes – the more nodes removed, the greater the risk of developing lymphoedema

-- radiotherapy that causes scarring and thickening of the lymph nodes and lymph vessels
+- radiation therapy that causes scarring and thickening of the tissues and often the lymph nodes and lymph vessels

 - being overweight or obese